-- a.
-Affected individuals, households, and communities are able to maintain their pre-project - b. standard of living, and even improve on it; and - c.
-The local communities remain supportive of the project. - d.
-Specific indicators may include the following, which would indicate a change in: - i. quality of, and access to services, number of people employed; - ii. number of people engaged in income-generating activities; - iii. number of vulnerable people; - iv. sources of income; - v. expenditure pattern.
+- a) Number of affected persons by types of losses - b) Status of resettlement with timelines whether met or outstanding, - c) affected individuals, households, and communities are able to maintain their preproject - d) standard of living, and even improve on it; and - e) The local communities remain supportive of the project.

+Specific indicators may include the following, which would indicate a change in:

+- i. quality of, and access to services, number of people employed;

+- ii. number of people engaged in income-generating activities;

+- iii. number of vulnerable people;

+- iv. sources of income;

+- v. expenditure pattern.

-13.1.7 INDICATORS TO MEASURE RAP PERFORMANCE
+13.1.6 INDICATORS TO MEASURE RAP PERFORMANCE